 - For training – for help with statistics, surveys, interviews, etc

 - For payment of patient and public expenses

-The applicant is expected to forge a link with their NHS Trust Research office and establish a mentor within the Trust, who will be able to provide support.
+The applicant is expected to forge a link with a relevant and appropriately experienced research mentor who will be able to provide support.